 A recipe in my German-style Cheesecake series, this version has just a few simple ingredients and couldn’t be easier to make.
-A flavorful baked German cheesecake, it’s perfect any time of year served with a side of whipped cream or topped.
+A flavorful baked German cheesecake with a smooth texture, it’s perfect any time of year served with a side of whipped cream or topped.

 - 2 Do I Need Quark for This German Cheesecake Recipe?

 - 4 Can I Make Quark Cheese at Home?

 - 5 Can I Use Quark in Other Recipes?

 - 6 🛒 What You Need to Make This Recipe

 - 7 👍 Recipe Variations, Notes & Tips